Mass firings have begun at federal agencies

 (CNN) — Mass firings have begun at federal agencies, with terminations of probationary employees underway at the Department of Education and the Small Business Administration, federal employees and union sources told CNN Wednesday.

+The move comes the same day as a federal judge allowed the administration’s deferred resignation program to proceed.
+About 75,000 employees have accepted the offer, which generally allows them to leave their jobs but be paid through the end of September.

-“The Agency finds, based on your performance, that you have not demonstrated that your further employment at the Agency would be in the public interest,” a form letter sent to Department of Education employees, obtained by CNN, informing them of their termination stated.
+A form letter sent to Department of Education employees, obtained by CNN, informing them of their termination stated: “The Agency finds, based on your performance, that you have not demonstrated that your further employment at the Agency would be in the public interest.”

 At the Department of Education, the firings have impacted employees across the agency from the general counsel’s office, to the Office of Special Education and Rehabilitation Services that supports programs for children with disabilities, to the Federal Student Aid office, a union source told CNN.